Skip to main content

 PermissionError: [Errno 13] Permission denied: '/home/np_1961/Downloads/chromedriver119/chromedriver/chromedriver-linux'

-It tells you that your Python does not have permissions to execute the chromedriver-linux file, which is located at the specified path.
+It says that Python does not have permissions to execute the chromedriver-linux file, which is located at the specified path.

-To fix this problem, you need to change the permissions of the chromedriver-linux file so that Python can execute it.
+To fix this problem, you need to change the permissions of the chromedriver-linux file so that Python can use it.
 This can be done using the chmod command in the terminal.
-Here's how:

 Open a terminal.

-Navigate to the folder containing the executable file using the command cd /home/np_1961/Downloads/chromedriver119/chromedriver/.
+Navigate to the folder with the executable file using the command cd /home/np_1961/Downloads/chromedriver119/chromedriver/.

 Run the chmod +x chromedriver-linux command.

-This will make the chromedriver-linux file executable, and your Python script should then be able to run it.
-If you still run into problems, make sure your user has read and write permissions to that directory.
+This will make the chromedriver-linux file executable, and a Python script should then be able to run it.
+If you still get problems, make sure the user has read and write permissions to that directory.

 Did this answer your question?